texfaq/texfaq.github.io/FAQ-conditional.md

 holding data such as page-number ranges and chapter/section numbers.
-When `\stampinclude` is included in a document, it compares the file system modification times for each file and its corresponding `aux` file; the file is only compiled in ''this run'' of the document if the file is newer than its corresponding `aux` file.
+When `\stampinclude` is included in a document, it compares the file system modification times for each file and its corresponding `aux` file; the file is only compiled in "this run" of the document if the file is newer than its corresponding `aux` file.
 The package requires a current pdfTeX, and will also run on LuaTeX if the [`pdftexcmds`](https://ctan.org/pkg/pdftexcmds) package is available